Back/How I AI

 Consulting Proposals Workflow

-When a client requests a proposal, Hamel feeds the call transcript into his "Consulting Proposals" project.
-This project contains context about his skills (e.g., "partner of Palantir's, expert generative AI"), instructions (e.g., "get to the point, writing short sentences"), and numerous examples.
-Claude then generates a near-ready proposal that requires only about a minute of editing.
+When a client asks for a proposal, Hamel just feeds the call transcript into his "Consulting Proposals" project.
+The project is already loaded up with context about his skills (like "partner of Palantir's, expert generative AI"), his style guide (like "get to the point, writing short sentences"), and lots of examples.
+Claude then produces a proposal that's almost ready to go, requiring only a minute or so of editing.

 Course Content Workflow

-For his Maven course on evals, Hamel has a Claude project loaded with the entire course book, an extensive FAQ, transcripts, and Discord messages.
-This project helps him create standalone, interesting FAQs and other educational content, guided by a prompt that emphasizes concise, filler-free writing.
+For his Maven course on evals, Hamel has a Claude project filled with the entire course book, a huge FAQ, transcripts, and even Discord messages.
+He uses this to create standalone FAQs and other course materials, all guided by a prompt that tells Claude to write concisely and without any fluff.

 Step 2: Custom Software for Content Transformation with Gemini

-Hamel has developed custom software to automate content creation, particularly transforming video content into accessible, readable formats.
-This leverages the power of multimodal models like Gemini.
+Hamel has also built his own software to automate content creation, especially for turning video content into easy-to-read formats.
+He does this using multimodal models like Gemini.

 • Workflow: He takes a YouTube video and uses his software to create an annotated presentation.
 The system pulls the video transcript, and if the video has slides, it screenshots each slide and generates a summary underneath about what was said.
 This allows for consuming a one-hour presentation in minutes.

-• Tools: Gemini models are particularly brilliant for video information ingestion, pulling transcripts, video, and slides all at once to produce comprehensive, structured summaries.
+• Tools: Gemini models are especially good at processing video.
+They can pull the transcript, video, and slides all at once to create a complete, structured summary.

 • Application: This is invaluable for Hamel's educational work, helping him distribute notes and make complex content digestible for his students.